Overcoming Construction Disruption in 2022

 Curri works with companies of all sizes, including behemoths.
 Just like the other players in the industry, the giants face challenges with staffing.
 In addition, expanding the range of operations means a need for more oversight.
 By turning to Curri, the big guys and everyone else have one less operation to focus on.
 They can be confident that delivery to customers will happen as scheduled.

 Consider this scenario.
 A product is moving through the supply chain as scheduled.
 Then, suddenly it stalls out and seems to be frozen.
 Maybe, it’s at a warehouse, a distribution center, or a retail outlet.
 The only thing the final customer knows is that they’re at a construction site, and they need their delivery.
 They don’t care about the logistics.

 What’s the holdup in moving products?
 The answer these days is often staffing shortages.
 There’s an acute shortage of truck drivers with The American Trucking Association estimating the number at 80,000.
 All the technology in the world is irrelevant if the material is not being moved from point A to point B. Staffing shortages exacerbate disruption.
-Curri guarantees they have a driver that can deliver products anywhere in the continental United States seven days a week.
+Curri's network of local drivers can deliver products anywhere in the continental United States seven days a week.
 Don’t let the product stay on shelves leaving your customer disappointed.

 Advanced Logistics and Easy Integration

 These days, maintaining a delivery service can be a logistical headache.
 Paper and pen or even a computerized spreadsheet can't cut it.
 In 2022 and beyond, construction industry customers demand speedy service to help them in their struggle to meet deadlines.